List of songs recorded by U2

 U2 are an Irish rock band from Dublin.
 The band formed in 1976 and released their debut EP Three in 1979 exclusively in Ireland.
 Following the release of their single "Another Day" in 1980, U2 signed a recording contract with Island Records, and released their first album, Boy, later that year.
-The band has since released 14 studio albums, the most recent being Songs of Experience in 2017.
-To date, U2 has released 436 songs.
+The band has since released 15 full-length studio albums, the most recent being Songs of Surrender in 2023.
+As of 2024, U2 have released 442 songs.